wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/radio-programming.rst

 2. **Firewall:** If this box is checked, the radio firewall will be configured to attempt to mimic the port blocking behavior of the firewall present on the FRC field.
 For a list of open ports, please see the FRC Game Manual.
 3. **BW Limit:** If this box is checked, the radio enforces a 4 Mbps bandwidth limit like it does when programmed at events.
 Note that in AP mode, this is a total limit, not per client, so streaming video to multiple clients simultaneously may cause undesired behavior.

-.. note:: Firewall and BW Limit only apply to the Open-Mesh radios.
+.. note:: Firewall and BW Limit only apply to the Open Mesh radios.
 These options have no effect on D-Link radios.

 .. warning:: The "Firewall" option configures the radio to emulate the field firewall.
 This means that you will not be able to deploy code wirelessly with this option enabled.
 This is useful for simulating blocked ports that may exist at competitions.